 - A base layer that I wash at the end of each day

-I'd also recommend taking some basic tools so you can tighten anything that comes loose and make basic adjustments.
+I'd also recommend taking some basic tools so you can tighten anything that comes loose, and make basic adjustments.
 It's also a good idea to take a roll of gaffer tape and some cable ties.
+You could also take some of our titanium nuts and bolts!

 There's no need to take towels or soap/shower gel as these are always provided in your hotel/B&B and on the ferry.

 Keeping weight to a minimum will mean your bike still handles properly on the fantastic roads close to the 'Ring.
-If you fit some of our carbon fibre/titanium parts, you're bike will be even lighter!
+If you fit some of our titanium nuts and bolts, your bike will be even lighter!

 What To Expect At The Circuit